 Gilbert Plumos, Product Line Engineer for Unilever, decided to improve production performance by exploring various machine vision systems.
 He understood the need to have a vision system in place which would allow operators to be redeployed to other complex and mission critical tasks on the production floor.

 The Evaluation Process

 After a few rounds of collecting the inspection criteria, Plumos finally decided that a three-camera inspection system would best suit the plant’s needs.
 A color smart camera would be positioned overhead to check for cap presence and integrity, cap color and date code validation; a second color camera would be positioned at the front of the product to check label alignment and verify the color of product label; and a third camera would look at the rear side of the package to perform barcode reading and verify the product code.

-“We put Cognex, Keyence and SICK to the test during the evaluation process.
-I must say I am most pleased with the results that came from the In-Sight® Micro cameras, especially its OCR performance and color recognition ability,” says Plumos.
-“And the In-Sight Explorer software comes with an EasyBuilder® interface which walks the user through a simple step by step process of setting up a vision application.
+“We put Cognex, and other leading machine vision suppliers to the test during the evaluation process.
+I must say I am most pleased with the results that came from the In-Sight vision systems, especially its OCR performance and color recognition ability,” says Plumos.
+“And the In-Sight Explorer software comes with the EasyBuilder interface which walks the user through a simple step-by-step process of setting up a vision application.
 Our guys love it!”

 The Integration Process